igouProto/suicapydc/README.md

 <br>
 Most of the respond that will be sent by the bot is hardcoded and is in Traditional Chinese.
 <p>
-  Suica the bot is not yet ready for public installation yet.
+  Suica the bot is not yet ready for public installation as a lot of administrative functions are not implemented.
 </p>

 --More documentation coming soon--